jennifermulroy/Bitcoin/README.md

 Bitcoin’s return profile has shown superior absolute returns and risk-adjusted returns since inception and over some of our medium-term observation periods.
 However – caveat emptor - as the data series had displayed a parabolic-like price appreciation in earlier years and appears to have been displaying a much different trend following its price peak.

 Conclusion:
 Compared with our selected asset classes, Bitcoin has shown the best price appreciation and even risk-adjusted returns as measured by Sharpe ratio since inception and on a 3 and 5 year basis.

+However, its trend appears to be normalizing and taking on different characteristics in more recent periods.
+Bitcoin still remains 58% off of its all-time high as of 10/21/2019, and displays inferior risk-adjusted results on the most recent 1-yr period compared with two of our selected asset classes.
+Given its extreme parabolic-like price appreciation when using earlier periods as a base, we are skeptical as to whether this dramatic outperformance can be sustainable.

 Daily volatility and sharpe ratios over the last five years